 Executive Team

-Erin Matson is the co-founder and executive director of Reproaction, a direct action group working to increase access to abortion and advance reproductive justice.
+Erin Matson is the co-founder and president and CEO of Reproaction, a direct action group working to increase access to abortion and advance reproductive justice.
 She leads a team which presents unique and bold voices to hold American leaders accountable for attacks on access to reproductive health.

 Erin Matson's portrait